9 Site Risk Assessment

 The overall potential for noncancer effects due to human exposure to more than one chemical is estimated using the hazard index (HI), which is computed as the sum of calculated chemical-specific hazard quotients (HQ).
 As explained by USEPA (1989), “This approach assumes that simultaneous subthreshold exposures to several chemicals could result in an adverse effect.
 It also assumes that the magnitude of the adverse effect will be proportional to the sum of the ratios of subthreshold exposures to acceptable exposures.”
 Risk characterizations commonly produce initial estimates of HI by calculating the sum of all HQs.
 When the HI is estimated to be greater than 1, there may be potential concern for adverse health effects.
 However, when this initially estimated HI is greater than 1, refinement of the HI estimate by segregating HIs by effect and mechanism of action may be appropriate to support a risk management decision.

-For PFAS, as discussed in Section 7.1, there are several possible adverse health effects associated with exposure.
-Table 9-2 provides a general summary of the possible noncancer adverse health effects associated with various PFAS.
-The information in this table can be used to segregate HIs by potential adverse effect in the risk characterization when risks associated with exposure to specific PFAS are being evaluated.
-Table 17-8 (provided as a separate Excel file) includes additional limitations and considerations regarding this information.
+As discussed in Section 7.1, several possible adverse health effects are associated with exposure to PFAS (Table 9-2).
+The type of information shown in this table can be used to segregate HIs by potential adverse effect in the risk characterization (i.e., the “Target Organ-Specific Hazard Index”) when risks associated with exposure to specific PFAS are being evaluated and target organ-specific toxicity factors are available.

 Table 9-2.
 Summary of potential noncancer health effects of various PFAS